HannyOM/my-flask-auth-todo-app/README.md

-# Flask Authentication App
+# Flask ToDo App with Authentication

-A flask authentication application made to allow users register on, log in to and log out of a webiste.
+A flask app application with authentication made to allow users register on, log in to and log out of a todo web application.

 ## Requirements: